cameronpit/Unblocker/GUIDE.md

          // Although we can think of 'newBlock' as "the same block as 'block,'
          // but in a different position," they are in fact two distinct
-         // elements of 'board,' which is just a set of blocks.
+         // elements of 'board,' which is just a set of "blocks-with-position".
 That is why we
          // remove 'block' from the board and put 'newBlock' in.

          // Generate the corresponding 'solutionMove'